-Yachting in Mallorca: A captain and crew guide
+Yachting in Mallorca: A captain, owner, guest and crew guide

-With Palma de Mallorca recognised as a European yachting hub, with ample marine infrastructure, stunning scenery and a thriving city culture, Yachting Pages spoke to Juan Segui, manager at Y Lantimar Yachting to create a captain and crew guide to yachting in Mallorca.
+With Palma de Mallorca recognised as a European yachting hub, with ample marine infrastructure, stunning scenery and a thriving city culture, Yachting Pages spoke to Juan Segui, manager at Y Lantimar Yachting to create a superyacht destination guide for those visiting Mallorca.

 When to visit